meeshyep/CV/README.md

 Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

 - International experience across the US, Germany, UK and soon to be Australia
-- Understanding different markets quickly
+- Ability to understand different markets and cultures quickly
 - Achievements
 - Evidence

-#### I am ridiculously hungry
+#### I am hungry

 *The world is your oyster*
 - Constantly learning and trying new things...
 During my time at Bazaarvoice, I tried to learn about the company and the inner workings of a business as much as possible.
 I sat in on various trainings sessions from Salesforce, Marketo and Leadership, always trying to understand more about how processes work and what makes for a successful operation.
 I proactively shadowed each of the different departments from Technical Success, Project Management, Pre-Sales, Marketing and Account Management.
 This developed into.....